jconwell/iamjohn.me/docs/Recipes/Other Stuff/detroit_pizza.md

 ### Proofing The Dough

-- Cut the cheese up into 1/4" cubes and divide into two equal amounts.
+- Cut the cheese up into 1/4" cubes.
 - 4 hours before you want to bake the pizza pull the pan out of the fridge and remove the plastic wrap.
-- Top the dough with one half of the cheese and gently press them into the dough (but not too hard).
+- Top the dough with one third of the cheese and gently press them into the dough (but not too hard).
-- Cover with plastic wrap and let the dough rise for 4 hours.
-The dough should bubble up around the cheese.
+- Cover with plastic wrap and let the dough rise and proof for 4 hours.
+The dough should bubble up around the cheese. (if you can, use an oven with a proof setting)

 ### Baking the Pizza

 - Preheat the oven to 500F.
 - Top the dough with a layer of pepperoni slices.
-- Add the remaining half of the cheese cubes, making sure to get plenty around the edges where the dough meets the pan.
+- Add the remaining cheese cubes, making sure to get plenty around the edges where the dough meets the pan.
 - Bake the pizza for 8 minutes
-- Rotate the pan 180 degrees and bake for 7 minutes.
-The cheese should be caramelly and golden brown.
+- Rotate the pan 180 degrees and bake for 5 more minutes.
+The cheese should be just starting to turn golden brown and the edges a bit darker.
 - Take pizza out of the oven and using an spatula carefully slide it around the edges to separate the crust from the pan, then lift the pizza out of the pan and onto a cutting board.
 - Use a spoon to spread two or three stripes of pizza sauce across the top of the pizza.
 - Cut into squares.
 - Eat the hell out of it.